FREQUENTLY ASKED QUESTIONS

 The Gevirtz Graduate School of Education does not require a minimum GRE General Test score.
 You application packet will be reviewed as a whole by our faculty.
-However, applicants who are referred for admission and have a GRE score under 300 would require a final approval by the Graduate Admissions Committee.

-Generally, Faculty in the Department of Education are interested in admitting students of the highest quality, with relevant experience, and with research interests that can be served by the graduate program.
+Generally, faculty in the Department of Education are interested in admitting students of the highest quality, with relevant experience, and with research interests that can be served by the graduate program.

 Not at this time, however, you are encouraged to periodically review our website for department recruitment event announcements.